DolphinOS-Development/DolphinOS/README.md

-# DolphinOS-ISO
+# DolphinOS
-Temporary repository for building DolphinOS ISOs
+DolphinOS' main repo.
+The ISO image is built from this repo and published into releases